id-hkj/Cal/README.md

+# Mini Programs
+A collection of small programs.

-# Cal
+# CAL
 Creates command-line calendars.
-Based on https://programmingpraxis.com/2010/01/01/cal-2/.
-This is a project to aid in my learning of C#.

-# COMMANDS

 cal - outputs a calendar for the current month